saleor/saleor-dashboard/src/components/Datagrid/datagrid.md

 - we introduces `getCellError` accessor to be able to map validation errors to their respective cells - this way we can handle partial save (let's say save 3 out of 4 updated variants) and display red background where validation failed.
 It uses the same `GetCellContentOpts` object as second argument as `getCellContent`.

+## Adding and removing rows

+Datagrid component fully supports adding and removing rows on the fly.

+- Adding rows work out-of-the-box by passing `addButtonLabel` as prop to component.
 - `selectionActions` prop is used for all actions that appear after selecting rows, such as deletion or publication.
+You can pass a list of buttons that use actions from `MenuItemsActions` interface.
+Currently only deleting rows is supported out of the box.

 ## API